BBro2137/KulkiGUI/README.md

 > - solara
 > - wave (wave's crypt library is doing some shenanigans idfk)
 </details>

+## to do
+- [x] make the README.md look less ass
+- [ ] make the script fully public and publish it onto script sites
+- [ ] add more detections to KAC
+- [ ] add more "ESPs" to the drawing ESP type
+- [ ]

 [^1]: as of 28.08.2026 the code editor shows 66 options with 1 of them disabled for maintenance which a total of 67 (no 67 joke intended.) but a couple of these features are script settings (i wouldnt consider them features) which makes the total around 60.
 [^2]: the script supports three UI styles: [Luna](https://docs.nebulasoftworks.xyz/luna), [Starlight](https://docs.nebulasoftworks.xyz/starlight) and "Kulki" (kulki is the original ui from v3.0.0 which i made myself but it looks ass so i added 2 more styles in v5.)
 Luna UI is the default style, since its the most compatible one